Arqshiya/AR_minimap-Black-and-white-with-postal-number-/README.md

 gta map for fivem
 ------------------
-black and white edition with green number with postal number and street name
+black and white edition with green postal number and street name